Programs

 Required Curriculum

-Elective* - 3 cr.
+Elective* - 3 cr. *Required Concentration Elective

 Learning Outcomes

-- Demonstrate familiarity with the major concepts, theoretical perspectives, empirical findings, and historical trends in psychology.
+Upon completion of the program, students will: - Demonstrate familiarity with the major concepts, theoretical perspectives, empirical findings, and historical trends in psychology.

 - Demonstrate the critical inquiry and analysis skills needed to engage constructively in academic discourse within the psychology discipline.